codesmyth/CarND-Behavioral-Cloning-P3/writeup_template.md

 A drop out layer is then included to reduce overfitting. with a keep probability of 50% Then four fully Connected layers are utilsed, the first three are activated with RELU and the last layer provides a single output.

-The model is summarised in the final table below.
+The model is summarised in the table below in the Final Model Architecture section.

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+I shuffled and sampled 75% of the total data generated.

 #### 3. Model parameter tuning